prisma/prisma-examples/.github/readmes/typescript/_evolving-the-app-rest-nextjs.md

 ## Evolving the app

-Evolving the application typically requires two steps:
+Evolving the application typically requires three steps:

 1. Migrate your database using Prisma Migrate
 1. Update your server-side application code